lrc-se/aoc-2022/README.md

 ### Day 13 (F#)

 Well this was really something.
 Had to wrap my head around linear parsing in a functional setting, but it turned out rather well in the end with a good deal of pattern matching, and the actual comparing step could be delegated to a library function.
 There's a small shortcut in the tokenizer, but otherwise the solution is, again, "fully functional".

+### Day 14 (Nim)

+Today was mostly about getting the halting conditions right.
+Run times in debug mode are also starting to creep upwards for part 2, but release mode is still very performant.